shwethanidd/volttron-pnnl-applications/Simulations/ModelicaAgent/README.md

 # ModelicaAgent
-The Modelica agent allows co-simulation between VOLTTRON and MODELICA.
-Unlike the EnergyPlus agent the Modelica agent does not start the modelica simulation, but facilitates communication between running modelica simulation and VOLTTRON.
-The outputs define topics and data received from modelica where inputs with the same topics will be combined into a single data payload of key-value pairs.
-The "name" in the input section is the key and the value is the data from modelica for the modelica parameter "field".
-The "topic" in the input section represent the topic name in which data is going to publish on VOLTTRON message bus in the same format as the VOLTTRON MasterDriverAgent.
+The Modelica agent allows co-simulation between VOLTTRON and Modelica.
+Unlike the EnergyPlus agent the Modelica agent does not start the modelica simulation, but facilitates communication between a running modelica simulation and VOLTTRON.

-In output section, The "name", "field" and "topic" define as the point name, value, topic name of the actuating device respectively.
+The Modelica model that co-simulates with VOLTTRON must have the appropriate output and input blocks created within the Modelica model to facilitate this co-simulation.
+The documentation for this process has not yet been created but for further assistance one can email sen.huang@pnnl.gov for support.

 ## Modelica Installation
 For installing setup in Linux based systems, follow the steps described in